Protestantism in Jamaica: Protestantism and Black Nationalism

 Religion and protest were closely intertwined in resistance and liberation among colonial people.
 Evangelical religion became a channel of protest, rebellion, and reform in Jamaica.
 Rebellions were seen as watershed moments for modern Jamaica.
 Two major rebellions were the slave rebellion in 1831 led by Sam Sharpe and the Morant Bay Rebellion in 1865.
 The Morant Bay Rebellion aimed to get better wages and land for freed people.
 These rebellions were part of Baptist resistance that was present from the 1780s until the 1860s.
 Each rebellion led to significant changes in Jamaican politics and were led by leaders of the Native Baptist Church (234).
 These rebellions took place during periods of intensified revivalist church movements.

 One of the first major figures in Black Nationalism in Jamaica was the preacher Alexander Bedward.
 He was a minister of the revivalist Jamaica Native Baptist Free Church from 1889 to 1921 and a religious figure who provided leadership for the oppressed.
 Bedward was both a religious and political figure and connected religion with nationalism.
 Bedward was a leader in a black-based religious movement that played an enormous historical role in attaining certain civil rights for blacks.
 Bedward and his followers rose up against racial discrimination, injustice, and the tyranny of colonial rule to improve the lives of the black majority.

+In 1921, out of a total population of 832.119 people, the number of Protestant adherents in Jamaica was estimated as follows; 266.478 Anglicans, 106.877 Baptists, 60.000 Wesleyans, 50.000 Presbyterians, 30.000 Moravians, 10.000 Congragationalists, 8.000 members of the Church of Scotland, 5.000 members of the Salvation Army, 2.654 members of the Christian Church, 2.300 Seventh-Day Adventists, 2.245 Quakers, and 945 members of the United Methodist Free Church.